-Percent of total costs Score
+Percentage of total costs Score

 >3% 1

 2% - 3% 0.75

 1% - 2% 0.5

 0.75% - 1% 0.25

 <0.75% 0

 The category boundaries were chosen to represent broad grouping of the cost to the health system.
 More gradual scoring was not used due to the limitations of the data discussed earlier.
-However, as with the burden of disease analyses, the approach is subject to considerable methodological challenges and is intended to be indicative only.
+However, as with the BOD analyses, the approach is subject to considerable methodological challenges and is intended to be indicative only.

-Assessment against prioritisation criterion 2.2 - Clinician support
+Assessment against prioritisation Criterion 2.2 - Clinician support